How does Alabama state income tax and unemployment insurance work in 2026?

 Quote employees a take-home that reflects the federal-deduction interaction, not the headline 5 percent.
 A $90,000 base in Alabama net-pays differently from a $90,000 base in Tennessee (no state income tax) or California (graduated to 9.3 percent at that bracket).
 The state tax line on the payslip is genuinely lower than the headline rate suggests.

 New Alabama employers pay 2.7 percent on the first $8,000 of each employee’s annual wages, capped at $216 per employee per year.
-After two full calendar years of measurable experience, actual employer cost lands in the 0.20 percent to 6.80 percent band (Alabama’s special and shared-cost assessments stacked on top of the State’s base 0.59 to 6.19 percent contribution rate).
+After two full calendar years of measurable experience, actual employer cost lands in the 0.20 percent to 6.80 percent band, set by which of Alabama’s four statewide rate schedules is in effect that year and inclusive of the 0.06 percent Employment Security Enhancement Assessment, with any applicable shared cost added on top.
 The $8,000 wage base is one of the lowest in the country.

 | Stage | Rate | Max per employee / year | Source |